From an attic filled with

 key collectables from the

-PA Foster was a family doctor who married to my aunt in the 1940's.
+PA Foster was a family doctor who was married to my aunt in the 1940's.
 He was an avid collector including digging up a Sabre Tooth Tiger's skull from the La Brea Tar Pits in Los Angeles in 1905 that now resides in the Los Angeles Museum of Science and Industry.
 During his whole life he collected rare items, not after market, trinkets or junk.... for over 60 years including postcards, coins, stamps, art, lithographs, rare maps, first edition books, early 1900 78RPM records and other fine collectables from around the world.
 Some from as early as the mid 1800's.

-All the items I selected back then were carefully packed away and stored in my parent's garage at the time and eventually found its way into my new house where it has been since 1974.
+All the items I selected back then were carefully packed away and stored in my parent's garage at the time and eventually found its way into my new house where it has been since 1975.

 THIS SINGING BOWL was collected in 1926 while he was traveling to China and the far east on a cruise trip around the world.
 It is in the same original condition as when I stored it way in 1962.
 It has not be cleaned or changed for over 60 years.
 The striker makes it very rare.